Thibault Van Renne

 When clients are torn between two sizes, I tell them to go with the larger one.
 An oversized rug makes a room feel grounded and generous.
 An undersized rug makes the same room feel smaller and fragmented.

 There is no standard that says a rug must be a certain size.
 At TVR, every rug is woven to order.
-Any width, any length, any shape. round, oval, L-shaped, or curved to follow the architecture of the room.
+Browse our hand-knotted rugs in custom sizes.
+Any width, any length, any shape: round, oval, L-shaped, or curved to follow the architecture of the room.
 Custom dimensions don't cost extra per square metre.

 If you're unsure about proportions, send us your floor plan and we'll advise on the right dimensions for your space.